Cleeng/mediastore-sdk/README.md

 **Props**

 - `customCancellationReasons` - array of the custom cancellation reasons.
-List of that reasons will be displayed on unsubscribe popup.
+List of these reasons will be displayed in unsubscribe popup.
 The provided cancellation reasons will replace our default ones.
 Every cancellation reason should have key and value.
 - `skipAvailableDowngradesStep` - an optional parameter that can be used to skip available downgrades step in the unsubscribe process.
 - `adyenConfiguration` - an optional parameter that can be used to customize look and feel of the Adyen payment in update payment details section.
 Read more information about adyen configuration [here](#adyen-configuration).
 - `displayGracePeriodError` - an optional parameter that can be used to display error when customer is in a grace period.